bartongroup/slivka/sphinx-docs/specification.rst

 :*name*:
   *(required)*
-  Name of the parameter.
+  A name of the parameter.
 Should be concise and self-explanatory.

 :*description*:
-  Longer description of the parameter containing details about its function.
+  A longer description of the parameter containing details about its function.

 :*type*:
   *(required)*
-  Type of the parameter, determines validation functions used on the value and additional constraints that may be imposed.
+  The type of the parameter determines validation functions used on the value and additional constraints that may be imposed.
-  Built-in types include ``integer``, ``decimal``, ``text``, ``flag``, ``choice`` and ``file``; however, a path to the custom implementation of the type can be used as well (defining custom types will be covered in advanced usage tutorial).
+  Built-in types include ``integer``, ``decimal``, ``text``, ``flag``, ``choice`` and ``file``; however, a path to the custom implementation of the type can be used as well (defining custom types will be covered in the advanced usage tutorial).
-  Type name can be immediately followed by a pair of square brackets to convert in into an array variant e.g. ``text[]``.
+  Type name can be immediately followed by a pair of square brackets to convert it into an array variant e.g. ``text[]``.

 :*default*:
-  Value that will be used when user leaves the parameter empty.
+  A value that will be used when users leave the parameter empty.
-  Default value must meet all the type constraints and must be an array for array types.
+  The default value must meet all the type constraints and must be an array for array types.

 :*required*:
   Determines whether the value for this parameter is required.
   Allowed values are ``yes`` and ``no``.
-  All parameters are required by default but specifying default value nullifies the requirement.
+  All parameters are required by default but specifying a default value nullifies the requirement.

 :*condition*: